akshay98322/dj-chat-app/README.md

 # dj-chat-app
-This is a basic Chat App using Websocket and AsyncWebsocket.
+This is a basic Chat App using SyncConsumer, AsyncConsumer, Websocket, AsyncWebsocket, JsonWebsocketConsumer and AsyncJsonWebsocketConsumer.

 ## Installation